-After a four-week blitz of free Kindle ebook promotions, I have to say that the defining answer as to whether free Kindle ebook promotions work, is well, yes, no and perhaps.
+After a four-week blitz, I have to say that the defining answer to whether free Kindle ebook promotions work is yes, no, and perhaps.

-There are so many factors at play when you use KDP Select’s free book promotion that in all honesty, it can become a bit confusing.
+Many factors are at play when you use KDP Select’s free book promotion.
+In all honesty, it can become a bit confusing.

-My feeling and I certainly can’t offer anything other than a feeling here, is that due to their selectivity, there is Amazon Associates affiliate marketing money at stake.
-While some ridiculously state that they only accept books with at least ten 5 star reviews, others offer the opportunity to pay exorbitant amounts of cash to list a free book.
+While some state that they only accept books with at least ten 5-star reviews, others offer the opportunity to pay exorbitant amounts of money to list a free book.

 Thanks, but no thanks.

 There are hundreds of Free Kindle promotion sites, and I have to say that many aren’t worth the bother.

 However, one site did precisely as promised out of the ten I chose to list my promotion.